Is Selena Gomez A Clingy Girlfriend To The Weeknd? Here’s What Body Language Expert Thinks

 The Weeknd also revealed his fun boyfriend side during their getaway at Buenos Aires, Argentina.
 The couple spent the day strolling the busy streets, looking carefree and happily in love.

 In the said photo, The Weeknd can be seen having a good time while spending the day with Selena Gomez.
-According to Patti Wood, his “raised brows and an open mouth” is a clear indication of being “joyful.”
+According to Patti Wood, his “raised brows and an open mouth” are clear indications of being “joyful.”
 She also added that based on The Weeknd’s gestures, he’s showing and asserting that they are a couple.

 “His body is angled toward her, so he’s the one showing they’re a couple.”